 Campus recreational and dining facilities are available to summer students.
 Residence halls will be open to resident students during the summer.
 Inquiries regarding summer sessions and applications for admission should be addressed to the Director of Admission.

-All currently registered and deposited Monmouth students have established student accounts for use in schedule preparation, grade and transcript look-up, and academic audits.
-Students should login to the student portal, myMU, to become familiar with this account so that they can retrieve their academic information.
+All currently registered and deposited Monmouth students have established student accounts for use in schedule preparation, grade and transcript look-up, and academic audits and should login to the student portal, myMU, to become familiar with this account so they can retrieve their academic information.
 Questions concerning the account can be answered by the Help Desk (732-923-4357), or by utilizing the documentation and tutorials that are linked from the student menu.
 Examples of information obtainable online include:

 WebAdvisor is available for general use to view the Schedule of Course Offerings.
 “Search for Courses” is not restricted by User ID and password and is accessible to all users.
-Monmouth University provides a menu selection accessible from WebAdvisor for students that allows currently enrolled students to electronically submit academic requests to the department and to the Office of the Registrar.
+Currently enrolled students can submit academic requests to departments and to the Office of the Registrar through e-FORMS.
+WebAdvisor functions are being transitioned to Colleague Self-Service.
+If you are unable to locate the option you are looking for, please check Colleague Self-Service or the myMU portal.